minami110/godot-signal-extensions/README.md

 - **Automatic notifications**: Subscribers are notified on value changes
 - **Initial value emission**: New subscribers immediately receive the current value
 - **Equality check**: By default, only emits when the new value differs from the old value

+**For advanced use cases** requiring value transformation or custom update logic, use [CustomReactiveProperty](#customizing-reactiveproperty-behavior) instead.

 ## Disposable Pattern